Fly Repellents Buying Guide

 DEET products are easy to find.
 Permethrin is hard to find and more expensive.

 Did you know that fly repellents for horses come in a whopping ELEVEN different types of application?
-So, whatever your horse’s disposition, you should be able to find something that’ll be suitable for him:
+So, whatever your horse’s disposition, you should be able to find something that’ll be the best fly repellent for your horse:

 - Roll on